4GeeksAcademy/css-tutorial-exercises-course/exercises/01-Hello-World/README.md

 ---
 # `01` Hello World in CSS

 CSS is about styles.
-To apply styles you always have to follow this steps:
+To apply styles you always have to follow these steps:

-1. Read the HTML and pick what element do you want to decorate or apply styles to.
+1. Read the HTML and pick what element you want to decorate or apply styles to.

-2. Programatically select the element you want to style using CSS Selectors.
+2. Programmatically select the element you want to style using CSS Selectors.

 3. Write the styling that you want by using CSS rules.